kritika243/GoToMeals/README.md

 ## Till now
 ⇨ SafeAreaView for both Android and IOS

-⇨ Basic SearchBar component UI
+⇨ SearchBar with search capabilities

-⇨ Restaurant info card UI
+⇨ Restaurant info card

-⇨ Overall theme defined and used for the app
+⇨ Overall theme defined and used throughout the app

 ⇨ Navigation using React Navigation - https://reactnavigation.org/

+⇨ Restaurants details page with menu for each restaurant

-- Geo-Location service to search for restaurants for a location
+⇨ Geo-Location service to search for restaurants for a location